spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

 ## Name of database table column is not unique

-Names of database table columns must be unique when you extend table that exists on the vendor level.
+Names of database table columns must be unique when you extend table that exists on the core level.
 Below you can find the code examples that show how to solve the described problem.

 ### Example of code that causes an upgradability error: Name of database table column is not unique